encodingx/binary/README.md

 ## Working with Binary Formats in Go
-The smallest data structures Go provides are the basic type `byte` (alias of `uint8`, an unsigned 8-bit integer), and `bool`.
-Both are eight bits long.
+The smallest data structures Go provides are the basic type `byte` (alias of `uint8`, an unsigned 8-bit integer), and `bool`, both eight bits long.
-To manipulate data at the level of bits would require the use of bitwise logical and shift [operators](https://go.dev/ref/spec#Arithmetic_operators) such as [AND](https://en.wikipedia.org/wiki/Bitwise_operation#AND) (`&`), [OR](https://en.wikipedia.org/wiki/Bitwise_operation#OR) (`|`),
+To manipulate data at a scale smaller than eight bits would require the use of bitwise logical and shift [operators](https://go.dev/ref/spec#Arithmetic_operators) such as [AND](https://en.wikipedia.org/wiki/Bitwise_operation#AND) (`&`), [OR](https://en.wikipedia.org/wiki/Bitwise_operation#OR) (`|`),